 This program offers a balanced approach to meaningful second language learning.
-While examining topics that are relevant to everyday life, students will be engaged in both oral and written activities that will enhance their fluency.
+While examining topics that are relevant to everyday life, students will be engaged in oral, written, and reading activities that will enhance their fluency.
 Students will also delve into aspects of French culture from around the world.
-Since French is one of Canada's official languages, students' knowledge of the language will be invaluable to them when traveling or seeking employment.
+Since French is one of Canada's official languages, students' knowledge of the language will be invaluable to them when traveling, seeking employment, and on their path to post-secondary education.
+Students taking French have the opportunity to participate in a trip to Quebec.

-SPANISH Level 1 (MSP--09)
+SPANISH Level 1 (MSP--09 / MBSP--11)

 This is the academic, level 1 course for Spanish.
 It is an introduction to the language for students with little or no Spanish background.
 Using a theme-centered approach, students actively participate in language tasks (listening, speaking, reading, and writing) both individually and in small groups.
 Students will learn core material (essential high-frequency vocabulary, including verbs, and grammar) that will allow them to communicate.
 There will be opportunities throughout the course for students to learn about the values, customs, and contributions of various Spanish-speaking countries.
-Themes include: Getting to know you, At school, Pastimes, and Family.
+Themes include: Greetings, School life, Family life, and Hobbies.